gepeng86/FAIRness-QualityMeasures/FAIRness Quality Maturity Matrix/Readme.md

 **FAIRness Quality Maturity Matrix (FAIR-QMM)**
 -----------------------------------------------

 This folder contains the FAIR-QMM for digital scientific data products as defined in Peng et al. (2024; Appendix A).
 The FAIR-QMM builds on a set of FAIRness quality measures and informed by a wide array of community practices in the management and stewardship of digital scientific data (e.g., Wilkinson et al. 2016; 2019; Peng et al. 2015; Fenner et al. 2019; RDA FAIR Data Maturity Model Working Group 2020; Devaraju and Huber 2021; Jacobsen et al. 2020; Wu et al. 2023; Hutchison et al. 2024; Schultes 2023) as well as the online resources captured in Table A1.
+The full description of the FAIR-QMM for digital scientific data is provided in Tables A2.1-15, accompanied by explanations, examples, and corresponding harmonized FAIRness indicators from Peng (2023).
+The examples provided serve as references and do not indicate any endorsement or preference by the authors regarding their implementation.

 **Table A1.** A list of online resources that are beneficial in formulating the FAIRness Quality Maturity Matrix (FAIR-QMM)
 | **Resource** | **URL** | **Commments** |